tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 Table 18: Results of Bayesian Regression models predicting model error as a function of Model (ALM vs. EXAM), Condition (Constant vs. Varied), and the interaction between Model and Condition.
-The values represent the estimate coefficient for each term, with 95% credible intervals in brackets.
+The values represent the estimated coefficient for each term, with 95% credible intervals in brackets.
 The intercept reflects the baseline of ALM and Constant.
 The other estimates indicate deviations from the baseline for the EXAM mode and varied condition.
 Lower values indicate better model fit.